flare-research/flare-ai-consensus/README.md

 ### Build & Run Instructions

-You can deploy Flare AI RAG using Docker or set up the backend and frontend manually.
+You can deploy Flare AI Consensus using Docker or set up the backend and frontend manually.

 #### Environment Setup